-Conservative legislators across the country reacted angrily to the Obama administration's guidance on trans bathroom access.68 At least thirteen states filed suit against the federal government claiming that the Obama administration overstepped its authority in issuing such an administrative ruling.69
+Conservative legislators across the country reacted angrily to the Obama administration's guidance on trans bathroom access.
+At least thirteen states filed suit against the federal government claiming that the Obama administration overstepped its authority in issuing such an administrative ruling.

 Not long after the Obama administration published its guidance letter, the Supreme Court granted certiorari in Gloucester County School Board v.
-G.G.70 There, G.G, a trans boy, sought to use the boys restroom at his high school.71 The local school board then passed a local policy banning G.G. from using the boys restroom.72 G.G. filed suit against the school district alleging a violation of Title IX and the Equal Protection Clause of the Constitution.73 The district court dismissed G.G.'s suit and denied a preliminary injunction before the Fourth Circuit reversed.74
+G.G.
+There, G.G, a trans boy, sought to use the boys restroom at his high school.
+The local school board then passed a policy banning G.G. from using the boys restroom.
+G.G. filed suit against the school district alleging a violation of Title IX and the Equal Protection Clause of the Constitution.
+The district court dismissed G.G.'s suit and denied a preliminary injunction before the Fourth Circuit reversed.

-The Fourth Circuit ultimately deferred to the Department of Education's interpretation of Title IX on trans bathroom use.75 The Gloucester School Board's decision to appeal the ruling was met by condemnation by civil rights groups.76 On March 6, 2017, in light of the Trump administration's decision to rescind this Obama-era guidance letter, the Court ultimately vacated the judgment and remanded the case to the Fourth Circuit for further consideration.77 Some may reasonably argue that the Gloucester case was more about deference to agency interpretations of the law than trans rights.
+The Fourth Circuit ultimately deferred to the Department of Education's interpretation of Title IX on trans bathroom use.
+The Gloucester School Board's decision to appeal the ruling was met with condemnation by civil rights groups.
+On March 6, 2017, in light of the Trump administration's decision to rescind this Obama-era guidance letter, the Court ultimately vacated the judgment and remanded the case to the Fourth Circuit for further consideration.
+Some may reasonably argue that the Gloucester case was more about deference to agency interpretations of the law than trans rights.
 Nevertheless, the case further ignited the heated national debate over the proper regulation of trans bathroom use.

 Regardless of the origins of the bathroom bill, it is clear that these potentially discriminatory proposals have grown in popularity in recent years.
-Between 2013 and 2016, at least twenty-four states considered laws that would restrict trans "access to multiuser restrooms, locker rooms, and other
+Between 2013 and 2016, at least twenty-four states considered laws that would restrict trans "access to multiuser restrooms, locker rooms, and other sex-segregated facilities."
+At least nine of these recent proposals have focused specifically on limiting trans bathroom access in public schools.
+79